square/kotlinpoet/docs/interop-kotlinx-metadata.md

 ### Interop with KotlinPoet

-There is a separate `kotlinpoet-metadata-specs` artifact that offers interop APIs to create `TypeSpec`/`FileSpec` representations of classes using this artifact for intermediary parsing.
+There is a separate `interop:kotlinx-metadata:specs` artifact that offers interop APIs to create `TypeSpec`/`FileSpec` representations of classes using this artifact for intermediary parsing.